coinagedev/CoinageFrontend/README.md

 CSS styles in the ```public/css``` files.

 ### 4. install Yarn on ubuntu 18.04 LTS
+Please follow this link <a href="https://www.hostinger.com/tutorials/how-to-install-yarn-on-ubuntu/">Yarn Install</a>

+### 5. Install nodejs on ubuntu 18.04 LTS
-Please follow this link <a href="https://www.hostinger.com/tutorials/how-to-install-yarn-on-ubuntu/">Ubuntu 18.04 LTS</a>
+Please follow this link <a href="https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04">Node js </a>